Variable Clustering via Distributionally Robust Nodewise Regression: Distributionally Robust Nodewise Regression

 By solving \eqref{eq:DRO_optimization_problem}, we try to find coefficients $\vB$ that optimize the \textit{worst} regression error of \eqref{eq:classical_nodewise_regression} among all probability distributions within a region around $\bbP_n$.
 This region $\cU_{\delta}(\bbP_n):=\{\bbP:\cD_c(\bbP,\bbP_n)\leq \delta\}$ is called the uncertainty region with radius $\delta$ \citep{Blanchet2016}.
 If $\bbP^*$ indeed lies in this region, we are guaranteed that the loss under $\bbP^*$ will be no larger than what is achieved in \eqref{eq:DRO_optimization_problem}.

-At first glance, \eqref{eq:DRO_optimization_problem} appears very difficult to solve, as it involves the supremum over an infinite-dimensional space of probability measures.
+At first glance, \eqref{eq:DRO_optimization_problem} appears very difficult to solve, as it involves the supremum over an (infinite-dimensional) space of probability measures.
 However, as we will show, this DRO problem can be relaxed as a finite-dimensional convex optimization problem.
-We also provide an ADMM algorithm that efficiently solves this convex optimization problem.
-Finally, we provide a simple recipe for choosing the appropriate radius $\delta$ of the uncertainty region.
+We also provide an ADMM algorithm that efficiently solves the latter.
+Finally, we provide a simple recipe for choosing the appropriate radius $\delta$ of the uncertainty region in Appendix \ref{sec:choice_of_delta}.